arroyo-seco/kevin_python/guide/composing_code.md

 Write simple, pure functions and use them in higher order functions
 -------------------------------------------------------------------
 In previous examples, the solution to complexity issues was to extract smaller and simpler functions.
 This made the resulting code easier to understand.
 Although there were more functions, they were all simpler than the original function.
-Pure functions (as described in the section on functions) are the simplest kind of functions.
+Pure functions (as described in the [functions](functions.md) section) are the simplest kind of functions.
 Given this, if a complicated function with side effects can be broken down into one or more pure functions and a single impure function, the code could be greatly simplified.
 Another advantage of these simple functions is that they're often compatible with useful higher order functions like `map` and `filter`.
 Let's look at two examples from the previous section: `is_before_noon` and `get_meridian`.

 `is_before_noon` takes in a time and produces a boolean value that indicates whether or not that time occurs before noon.
 So, if we had several times and we only wanted the times before noon, we could use `filter`: